artsy/artsy.github.io/_posts/2023-02-10-mongo-geospatial-queries.md

   <figcaption>Tissot's indicatrix for equirectangular projection.
 Credit: Justin Kunimune, <a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>, via Wikimedia Commons</figcaption>
 </figure>

-Now, imagine the inverse operation of drawing true circles on this planar space, in order to get a sense of how distorted your query results on a globe would be.
+Now, imagine the inverse operation of this ⤴︎, drawing *true* circles on this planar space, in order to get a sense of how distorted your query results on a globe would be.

-And finally here is Tissot’s indicatrix for the Mercator projection, demonstrating its ability to preserve shapes at the expense of sizes.
+Finally, here is Tissot’s indicatrix for the Mercator projection, demonstrating its ability to preserve shapes at the expense of sizes.

 <figure class="illustration">